Skip to main content

 • Report Suspicious Activity: If you believe you’ve been targeted by a scam, report it to the university, your bank, or Action Fraud, the UK's national fraud and cybercrime reporting centre.
 Safety and wellbeing of our students and staff is always a main priority at Herts.
 For more information on the support available please visit our website.

-Common Scams Targeting Students
+Common Scams Targeting Students and Applicants

 1. Student Loan Scams Fraudsters send emails, texts, or calls claiming to be from the Student Loans Company (SLC), asking for personal or banking details to “process your loan.”
 Always log in directly to the official SLC website to check your loan status and never share personal info through unofficial channels.